-Sr. No. Requirements Disclosure (i) The ratio of the remuneration of each Director to the median remuneration of the employees of the company for the financial year Mr. Vivek Nair Chairman & Managing Director (CMD) Mr. Dinesh Nair Co-Chairman & Managing Director (CCMD) NA NA (ii) The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year e who was working as Vice President - Finance, was elevated and appointed as the Chief Financial (iii) The percentage increase in the median remuneration of employees The median remuneration of the employees in the financial year has been increased by 3.7% (iv) The number of permanent employees on the rolls of Company There were 2265 permanent employees as on 31st March, 2019. (v) Average percentage increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentage increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration Average percentage increase in salaries of employees other than the managerial personal Financial Year is 9.15%.
-Since no remuneration was paid to Executives Directors, the percentage increase in the managerial personal remuneration is not applicable. (vi) Affirmation that the remuneration is as per the remuneration policy of the Company.
+Sr. Requirements Disclosure No. (i) The ratio of the remuneration of each Director to the median remuneration of the employees of the Company for the financial year Chairman & Managing Director (CMD) Mr. Dinesh Nair (ii) The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year /e Mr. Raian Shah, Chief Financial Officer, resigned with effect from 22nd October, 201 (iii) The percentage increase in the median remuneration of employees No increment was given to the employees in general during the FY 2019-20. (iv) The number of permanent employees on the rolls of Company There were 579 permanent employees as on 31st March, 2020. (v) Average percentage increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentage increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration he ear see on an (vi) Affirmation that the remuneration is as per the remuneration policy of the Company.
 Yes, it is confirmed.

-MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT DISCUSSION AND ANALYSIS